 When harsh winds threaten to blow us over, it’s our roots that keep us standing.
 Yet these roots, the people most integral to our lives, are often affected as much as we are by medical challenges.
 If they start to fall apart, we will have a much harder time standing.

-So, if you’re wanting to support someone you love, also look to their roots.
+So, if you’re wanting to support someone you love with cancer, also look to their roots.
 How are their kids, parents, spouse, and best friends coping?
-Find ways to help them through the difficult times.
+Find ways to help them through difficult times.
 Ask if they are ok, and let them know that you see their struggle as well.

 Check out How to be a True Friend in the Fight here.

 Not everyone loves receiving — or giving — gifts, but if you do want to show you’re there through a care package, what exactly should you buy?
 In short, think comfort.
 Physical comfort can go a long way when our bodies are experiencing pain, nausea, and fatigue.
 Long infusion sessions can be cold and uncomfortable as well.
 Anything cozy, soft, and warm will likely be a hit.
-Anything else to show you see the challenges of life with cancer can be meaningful.
+Anything to help them through their journey with cancer be meaningful.
 For example, medical organizers, a comfortable (yet stylish!) bag to carry chemo distractions or medical gear, or something cozy to wear that provides easy access to infusion sites.
-Another winner is positive distractions like books, movies, meditation recordings, or brain-teaser puzzles.
-And again, anything to take a load off everyday life is a relief — money towards treatments, house cleaners, or subscriptions to a meal delivery service are a great choice.
+Other great gifts are positive distractions like books, movies, meditation recordings, or brain-teaser puzzles.
+And again, anything to take a load off of everyday life is a relief — money towards treatments, house cleaners, or subscriptions to a meal delivery service are a great choice.

 Want more ideas?
 Check out our Cancer Gift Guide here!

 Finally, remember that cancer is an ongoing struggle.
-It’s not like a bad flu, where you can pitch in for a week and then figure they’ve got it from there.
+It’s not like a bad case of the flu, where you can pitch in for a week and then figure they’ve got it from there.
+When showing support to someone battling cancer, it’s important to continue being there.
 One of the most isolating moments of chronic illness is when the world has moved on or forgotten, yet your daily life is still just as impacted as it was on day one.
 Be the friend who still shows up when everyone else has moved on.
 Keep showing up however you can for the months or years of appointments, treatments, surgeries, and all the psychological aftermath.
 That means choosing ways to help that are sustainable.
 Don’t throw everything you’ve got into the first month just to burn out.
-Even a “thinking of you” text or card can show you see their struggle and you care.
-Be prepared for the toll this can take on your own mental health, and be sure to practice self-care to ensure that you can be there for the long-haul.
+Even a “thinking of you” text or card can show that you see their struggle and you care.
+Be prepared for the toll this can take on your own mental health, and be sure to practice self-care to ensure that you can be there for the long haul.

 And as Christina points out, it’s never too late to reconnect:

-This World Cancer Day, take a moment to reach out to those in your life who have been affected by cancer.
-Let the know just how grateful you are to have them in your life! 💚💜
+This World Cancer Day, take a moment to reach out and support someone you love with cancer.
+Let them know just how grateful you are to have them in your life! 💚💜